-Who is organising and financially supporting the study?
+Who is organising and funding the study?

-This research is organised by Dr Katy Pike and the team at the University of Bristol.
+This research is organised by Dr Katy Pike and the ME/CFS Research team at the University of Bristol.

 The study is funded by Sanofi and is sponsored by the University of Bristol.